 Fortunately, it does not spread from person to person.
 A healthy person, who does not have low defenses, who has not suffered from Covid or any other chronic disease, the possibility of contracting the fungus is practically null, that is why it is called an opportunistic infection because it is looking for the opportunity to attack the weakest organisms.

-The symptoms of infection by mucor fungus are serious, because the patient has a fever again, affects the respiratory tract, there is a headache, and all the serious complications such as sinusitis.
+The symptoms of infection by mucor fungus are serious because the patient has a fever again, affects the respiratory tract, headache, and serious complications such as sinusitis.
 This fungus is frequent in hospitals, especially in debilitated patients or those with poorly treated chronic diseases.
-In Europe, several specialized care centers have been opened for patients recovered from Covid, but in Mexico, no one is working on this.
+In Europe, several specialized care centers have been opened for patients recovered from Covid, but no one is working on this in Mexico.

 In consultation, we doctors are seeing many patients who have recovered from Covid who present sequelae, among them, that their immune system is very weakened, so they can be easy prey for opportunistic infections such as the mucor fungus or black fungus, which is not the only opportunistic fungus because there is also staphylococcus, pneumococcus, chlamydia or meningococcus, which appear everywhere and are highly lethal.